Laser Chiller aka: ice cube chiller pt1

 You can just see the ring washer where the fluid enters the cube maker.

-Below: you can see the flow block (temp prob is inside the block) I tried some armor flex over the silicone fluid lines. here in FLA the humidity is so high that condensation is rampant. this thing gets down to low 30’s in a hurry.
+Above: you can see the flow block (temp prob is inside the block) I tried some armor flex over the silicone fluid lines. here in FLA the humidity is so high that condensation is rampant. this thing gets down to low 30’s in a hurry.

 Chiller spray head cad file image.
 (Cad file available on/by request)

-(below pic) 3 pcs. the 2 parts bolt together to form a manifold of sorts. the fluid enters thru the main hole (see red hole on right part.) then fills the cavity and exits opposite holes. that pour down on the cooling rail inside the cube maker. the 3rd part red ring in the middle Is a washer. easy part to make on the laser. operations are cut to remove excess plastic or creat the void. (not a full thru cut). then cut the 3 parts. thread the one part to accept a brass pipe fitting. then bolt the two halfs together.
+(Above) 3 pcs. the 2 parts bolt together to form a manifold of sorts. the fluid enters thru the main hole (see red hole on right part.) then fills the cavity and exits opposite holes. that pour down on the cooling rail inside the cube maker. the 3rd part red ring in the middle Is a washer. easy part to make on the laser. operations are cut to remove excess plastic or creat the void. (not a full thru cut). then cut the 3 parts. thread the one part to accept a brass pipe fitting. then bolt the two halfs together.
 I used SS hardware.

 The unit is complete and in its final resting place under my laser. it looks nice now I have still to make some sort of control panel for the gages. but other wise it works fabulous.